 - Widen I-85 from NC 73 to Exit 68 in China Grove. - Westside Bypass US 29 to NC 49.
 This project will include sidewalks, bike lanes and mast arms.
 While currently unfunded, NCDOT has started preserving right-of-way. - Widen and improve NC 3 (Branchview Drive) from Lake Concord Road to US 601.
-This project will include sidewalks, bike lanes and mast arms. - Upgrade the existing two lanes of NC 73 from NC 3 to NC 49, including a bypass at one new location.
-This project will include sidewalks, hike lange and most - at one new location.
+This project will include sidewalks, bike lanes and metal pole mast arms.

+- Upgrade the existing two lanes of NC 73 from NC 3 to NC 49, including a bypass at one new location.
 This project will include sidewalks, bike lanes and mast arms. - Widen Rocky River Road from I-485 to NC 49.
 This project will include sidewalks, bike lanes and mast arms.

 Public transit has the potential to alleviate some of the congestion by providing an alternative to single-occupant vehicular travel.
 However, the current population of the Central Area does not generate the ridership levels to warrant more service than what is currently offered.
 Presently, local transit options are limited in the study area to two services.
-Concord/Kannapolis Area Transit is a service provided jointly by the two cities, the Federal Transit Administration (FTA) and the North Carolina Department of Transportation (NCDOT) It operates six routes on weekdays and Saturdays The county also operates a county-wide Dial-A-Ride service, which provides transportation for the elderly and for low-income populations of Cabarrus County.
+Concord/Kannapolis Area Transit is a service provided jointly by the two cities, the Federal Transit Administration (FTA) and the North Carolina Department of Transportation (NCDOT).
+It operates six routes on weekdays and Saturdays.
+Cabarrus County Transportation Service operates a county-wide service providing transportation for special populations the county.
+The established policy currently allows riders to be taken to various destinations with a minimum 24-hour prior notification.